-PBS has partnered with Mercy Street's historical consultants to bring fans the Mercy Street Revealed blog.
+PBS has partnered with Mercy Street's historical consultants and outside experts to bring fans the Mercy Street Revealed blog.

 Audrey P. Davis is Director of the Alexandria Black History Museum in Alexandria, Va.
 Davis is a graduate of the University of Virginia with Bachelor of Arts and Master of Arts degrees in Art History.

 Davis is a past President of the Virginia Association of Museums (VAM) and is a past president of the Alexandria Historical Society (AHS).
 Davis is one of five authors for the book "African Americans of Alexandria, Virginia: Beacons of Light in the 20th Century" (2013 History Press).

 In 2004, Virginia Governor Mark R. Warner appointed Davis to the board of the Virginia Foundation for the Humanities (VFH).
 In 2007, Virginia Governor Timothy Kaine reappointed her to the VFH Board for a second term.
 She is one of the founders and an Advisory Council member of Virginia Africana: The Network of Museum, History and Preservation Professionals.

 Davis has worked in museums and historic sites including the Smithsonian Institution (Hirshhorn Museum, National Museum of Natural History, National Portrait Gallery and The Experimental Gallery), Mount Vernon and Monticello.
 In 2007, she lectured at Norwich Cathedral (UK) as part of a forum commemorating the 200th anniversary of Britain’s withdrawal from the Trans-Atlantic Slave Trade.
 She is also featured on the WETA documentary, "Discovering Alexandria."

 Aiding Audrey Davis in her Mercy Street Revealed blog posts is Shanna Roth, Research Assistant at the Alexandria Black History Museum.